ooni/ooni.org/CODE_OF_CONDUCT.md

 Statement of Intent:

-OONI is committed to fostering an inclusive environment and community.
-OONI is a place where people should feel safe to engage, share their point of view, and participate.
+**The Open Observatory of Network Interference (OONI) is committed to providing a safe and inclusive environment for its global community.**

-This code of conduct applies to OONI as a whole.
-It is intended to provide guidelines for contributors.
-Employees and contractors of OONI are also subject to company policies and procedures.
-Those people should feel free to contact HR with questions or concerns.
+This Code of Conduct applies to OONI as a whole, including all (online and offline) OONI community spaces, such as the [OONI Slack channel](https://slack.ooni.org/) and OONI mailing lists.
+It is intended to provide guidelines for community members.
+Employees and contractors of OONI are also subject to organizational policies and procedures.

-This code of conduct is not exhaustive or complete.
+This Code of Conduct is not exhaustive or complete.
 It is an ongoing effort to summarize our shared understanding.
 We want to provide a welcoming, safe environment, so we can work together to pursue powerful solutions.
 We reserve the right to deviate from strictly enforcing this code.
 Any deviations must